Chester Zoo: Mythical Macaws

-The aquarium is a small and traditional building (one of the oldest at the zoo, built by George Mottershead's daughter and son-in-law in the 1950s) housing a varied collection of freshwater and marine fish, aquatic invertebrates and amphibians.
-It has had notable success breeding seahorses and achieved the first captive breeding of the freshwater motoro stingray.

-Other notable fish include Pinstripe Dambas, Mudskippers, tropical reef fish and various Lake Malawi cichlids.
-Invertebrates such as starfish, sea urchins and several species of coral and shrimps are housed with the fish.
+This exhibit consists of three aviaries housing rare and endangered South American birds.
+In the aviary outside the Tropical Realm, a group of Great green macaws are housed here.
+Two other aviaries further up house Red-billed Curassow in one, and the other Elegant crested tinamou and Blue-throated macaw.

 Asian Plains and paddocks

 In 2008, Asian Plains received its official opening.
-Based around a mixed-species paddock featuring Burmese brow-antlered deer, the exhibit has recently been extended to include new enclosures for greater one-horned rhinoceros.
+Based around a mixed-species paddock featuring Burmese brown-antlered deer, the exhibit has recently been extended to include new enclosures for greater one-horned rhinoceroses and cheetahs.
 The male rhino was joined by a female in 2008 to form a pair which the zoo hoped would breed.
-Sadly in November 2009 the male Indian rhino Patna was put down due to a longstanding leg injury.
+Sadly, in November 2009, the zoo's male Indian rhino, Patna, was put down due to a longstanding leg injury.
 The zoo obtained a replacement male from Edinburgh Zoo in March 2010.
-Since they were closely related the previous female departed for a zoo in Spain shortly after, and the zoo are in the progress of creating a breeding situation – Baabu has now been exchanged for Beni from Pilsen Zoo.
-2 Indian rhino calves have been born on the plain, the most recent, a male was born May 2018.
-The paddocks formerly housed barasingha, Ankole cattle, blackbuck and sitatunga.
+Since they were closely related, the previous female departed for a zoo in Spain shortly after, and the zoo are in the progress of creating a breeding situation – Baabu has now been exchanged for Beni from Plzeň Zoo.
+The paddocks formerly housed barasingha, Ankole cattle blackbuck and sitatunga.

-Other paddocks on the west side of the zoo support grazing herds of Grévy's zebras, sitatunga, Kirk's dik-diks, eastern bongo, roan antelope.
+Other paddocks on the west side of the zoo support grazing herds of Grevy's zebras, sitatunga, Kirk's dik-diks, scimitar-horned oryx, eastern bongos, lesser kudus and roan antelopes.